wp-plugins/zopim-live-chat/readme.txt

 === Zopim Live Chat ===
 Contributors: bencxr
-Tags: chat, chat online, contact plugin, contact us, customer support, free chat, chat software, IM chat, live chat, live chat inc, live chat services, live chat software, live chatting, live help, live support, live web chat, livechat, live help, live support, olark, online chat, online support, php live chat, snapengage, support software, website chat, wordpress chat, wordpress live chat, wordpress live chat plugin, Zopim, Zopim live chat, banckle, clickdesk, click desk Requires at least: 3.1
+Tags: chat, chat online, contact plugin, contact us, customer support, free chat, chat software, IM chat, live chat, live chat inc, live chat services, live chat software, live chatting, live help, live support, live web chat, livechat, live help, live support, olark, online chat, online support, php live chat, snapengage, support software, website chat, wordpress chat, wordpress live chat, wordpress live chat plugin, Zopim, zendesk, Zopim live chat, banckle, clickdesk, click desk
+Requires at least: 3.1
 Tested up to: 3.8.1
-Stable tag: 1.2.9
+Stable tag: 1.3.0

-Zopim is an award winning chat solution that helps website owners to engage their visitors and convert customers into fans!
-Try it Free!
+Zopim lets you monitor and chat with visitors surfing your store in real-time.
+Impress them personally and ease them into their purchase.

 == Description ==

-Ever wondered how to chat with visitors to your website?
-With <a href="http://www.zopim.com/?utm_source=wpdirectory&utm_medium=link&utm_campaign=wp%2Bplugin">Zopim</a> Live Chat, they are just a click away!

-Using our <a href="http://blog.zopim.com/2010/10/28/awards-are-rolling-in/">award-winning</a> tool to respond instantly to visitors and engage them proactively.
-Live chat can’t be simpler with Zopim.
+Did you know that 83% of consumers need some kind of customer support when making an online purchase?
+And 45% of customers abandon an online transaction if their questions or concerns are not addressed quickly.

+Businesses that interact with potential customers online are better placed to build a connection and increase their revenues.
+The Zopim live chat app will let you answer your customer’s questions in real time and ease them into a purchase.

 [youtube https://www.youtube.com/watch?v=tSRSn9hJU1c]

-Zopim Live Chat shows up as a chatbar docked at the bottom of your website.
-Visitors chat with you simply by clicking on the Zopim Chat Widget.

-**What you can do with Zopim Live Chat:**

-* Know what your visitors are looking at.
-See which product page they are currently viewing.
-* Let customers reach you directly.
-You can also proactively click on them to start a chat.
-* Chat with many visitors at the same time

-**Why Zopim Live Chat but not anyone else?**
+With Zopim Live Chat, visitors to your website will be able to chat directly with you through the widget and you can manage multiple conversations through the online Dashboard.

+**Key Features**

+* **Mobile Optimized:** Your customers can chat with you from any device using our mobile optimized chat widget
+* **Proactive Chat:** Rather than chatting with every single person yourself, you can increase the chances of high value engagement (and more sales) by using Triggers to automatically reach every visitor
+* **Advanced Analytics:** Our analytics dashboard lets you monitor visitor flow, usage patterns, and lets you jump in whenever a customer might need help

+**What makes Zopim the best choice for live chat?**

-* A real customer-centric live chat tool that is loved by 140,000 businesses around the world.
+* We’re the most popular live chat provider in the world - loved by over 150,000 businesses
-* Free version available.
-* Simple to setup and use.
-* Fully customizable chat widget to match your website design.
+* A simple and highly customizable chat widget to complement your website and taste
-* User-friendly dashboard/ control panel to manage chats.
+* User friendly dashboard lets you monitor visitor activity and manage chats
+* 24 hour live chat support from our trained experts on any weekday (visit Zopim.com)
-* Chat widget available in more than 40 languages*.
+* Available in over 40 languages

-Just to name a few!

 **Some Geeky Facts**

 * Work across major browsers (Internet Explorer 6+, Firefox, Google Chrome, Opera, Safari).
-* Uptime averaged 99.8%.
+* Average uptime is 99.8%.
-* New HTML5 dashboard.
+* HTML5 dashboard
-* iPhone application available.
+* iPhone, Android, and BlackBerry apps
-* Integration seamlessly with Uservoice, Salesforce, Highrise, Batchbook, Zendesk and more.
+* Integrates seamlessly with UserVoice, Salesforce, Highrise, Batchbook, Zendesk, vTiger and many more.

-Love to know more about the product?
-Please visit our <a href="https://www.zopim.com/product">website</a>.
+Should you need any assistance, feel free to chat with our customer advocates on www.zopim.com or email us at support@zopim.com

 What are you waiting for?
 Download Zopim Live Chat plugin now and <a href="https://www.zopim.com/?aref=MjUxMjY4:1TeORR:9SP1e-iPTuAVXROJA6UU5seC8x4&visit_id=6ffe00ec3cfc11e2b5ab22000a1db8fa&utm_source=wpdirectory&utm_medium=link&utm_campaign=wp%2Bsignup#signup">sign up here</a> for a free account!